ANU-Exercise/ScrapingOLX/README.md

 Here we could see an interesting phenomena which is R2_score for LinearRegression is negative.
 The negative r2 score at linear regression means this model fits the data really poorly.
 So, I will tune RandomForest and LGBM.

 #### 3. Tuning two of the best algorithms
+After tuning Random Forest Regressor and LGBM Regressor, the best model / algorithm from both of them is Random Forest Regressor.
+The paramaters for tuning process available at the notebook.

 #### 4. Evaluate the best model